 Two investment scenarios

-Let’s consider typical investment scenarios for residential and commercial property.
+Let’s consider potential investment scenarios for residential and commercial property.

 An investor buys a two-bedroom unit in a good location, valued at $650,000.